 Whereas her predecessors captured the majesty of mountains and grand vistas, Rose photographs the gentle presence of the Anthropocene in the Midwest.
 Blind Spot presents the subtle violence that humans commit to their environment and the quiet strength of nature.
 To Rose’s eye, trees suggest the human condition.
 Pruned to make way for telephone wires, saddled with hunting blinds, or set shoulder to shoulder with sheds, her trees exhibit the scars and imperfections associated with anthropomorphic personality.
 Abandoned buildings overgrown with wild vegetation demonstrate a resilient nature’s pushback.

-“The collection is woven together by clear and delineated layers that the viewer can give consideration to individually or as a whole and it is laced with a poetic sense of accountability,” says Miller Art Museum Curator of Exhibitions Helen del Guidice.
+“Rose's collection is woven together by clear and delineated layers that the viewer can consider individually or as a whole,” says Miller Art Museum Curator of Exhibitions Helen del Guidice.
+"It is laced with a poetic sense of accountability."

 Suzanne Rose entered into her education at the School of the Art Institute of Chicago as a painter, studying multimedia, leaving to create a design partnership, and ultimately transitioning into a solo pursuit of fine art photography.